RIT-Election-Security/SAVVI-terraform/README.md

 3. voter manifest or something [WIP]
 4. `terraform plan`
 5. `terraform apply`
-6. SSH into the deploy box, run ansible
+6. SSH into the deploy box
+8. run ansible

 examples of certain files are found in `examples/`